Digital Dental Lab 101: A Dentist's Guide

 The digital workflow begins in your office with an intraoral scanner, which captures a detailed 3D image of the patient's mouth.
 This digital impression is then electronically sent to the lab in minutes, eliminating shipping time and the risk of damage to a physical model.
 At the lab, technicians use specialized CAD (Computer-Aided Design) software to design the restoration with incredible precision.
 Once the design is finalized, it’s sent to a milling machine or 3D printer for fabrication.
 This seamless digital process fosters better communication between your practice and the lab, ensuring the final product meets your exact specifications.

-Key Technologies: CAD/CAM, 3D Printing, and Intraoral Scanners
+The Core Tech: CAD/CAM, 3D Printing, and Scanners

 Three core technologies power the modern digital lab.
 Intraoral scanners are the starting point, replacing messy impression materials with a quick, comfortable, and highly accurate scan.
 Next are CAD/CAM (Computer-Aided Design/Computer-Aided Manufacturing) systems, which form the heart of the lab.
 CAD software allows technicians to design every detail of a restoration on a computer, while CAM technology uses that design to control a milling machine that carves the prosthetic from a solid block of material.
 Finally, 3D printers add another layer of capability, creating everything from surgical guides and dental models to temporary restorations.
 Together, these digital dentistry tools work to produce consistent, high-quality results.